0208 087 1622

 • Analyse the gathered information to identify any gaps in documentation or procedures.

-Filling the Gaps:
+Filling in the Gaps

 • The Building Safety Act mandates filling these gaps promptly.